Schmutsi/Network-Operating-System/WebServer.md

 ---

-## Static web creation
+## Creating static web

-_Now the web server should work properly by giving the default nginx landing page when we enter in our browser http://158.193.153.105 but it doesn't work_

-In order to display our own html page host on our server, we create this file at this following path: `/var/www/sos4.cc.uniza.sk/html/index.html`
+In order to display our own html page host on our server, we create this file at this following path: _/var/www/sos4.cc.uniza.sk/html/index.html_

 ```
 <html>